azpeteryang/azpeteryang.github.io/_pages/cv.md

   * Optimized and Approved the machine learning models (Multivariate Linear Model, Ridge Regression Model, SVM) based on scikit-learn to predict the water level.
   * Arrived to the result that the optimized Multivariate Linear Model is the best model for the data and reached a very low error rate of 0.022%.
   * Did the data visualization of the water level data prediction.

-* Research on Nano Sensors
-  * Conducted Research on Nano Sensors and designed Antenna for Wireless Network communication of Nano Sensors
-  * Compared the effect of using Plasmonic Nano Antennas and using classical antenna (assuming the classical atenna has Perfect Electrical Conductor behavior)
-  * Did Simulation of the length of the Nano Antenna with respect to the frequency in Terahertz band
-  * Designed Dynamic Massive MIMO to solve the distance problem of communicating using Terahertz band by properly placing antenna elements which can swich among different modes.